-Introduction Peace officers do not have to blind themselves to what is in plain view if an item they see can be associated with a crime or criminal behavior, simply because they do not have a warrant.
-Leadership Peace officers are entrusted with unusual powers and are subject to the highest level of public scrutiny.
+Peace officers do not have to blind themselves to what is in plain view if an item they see can be associated with a crime or criminal behavior, simply because they do not have a warrant.

+Leadership

+Peace officers are entrusted with unusual powers and are subject to the highest level of public scrutiny.
 This is an awesome responsibility.
-As leaders, peace officers have to maintain balance between their obligation to protect themselves and the community while protecting everyones' individual rights.
-No Fourth Amendment protection In a constitutional sense, when an officer sees an item in plain view, from a place the officer has a lawful right to be, no search has taken place.
+As leaders, peace officers have to maintain balance between their obligation to protect themselves and the community while protecting everyone's individual rights.

+No Fourth Amendment protection

+In a constitutional sense, when an officer sees an item in plain view, from a place the officer has a lawful right to be, no search has taken place.
 The owner or possessor obviously has no reasonable expectation of privacy for items which are in plain view.
 Without an expectation of privacy, the owner or possessor has no Fourth Amendment protection.

-Requirements for seizure Peace officers must meet certain requirements before an item in plain view may be seized legally and used as evidence.
-Peace officers must have: probable cause a lawful right to be in the location lawful access to the item
+Requirements for seizure

+Peace officers must meet certain requirements before an item in plain view may be seized legally and used as evidence.

+Peace officers must have:

+- probable cause

+- a lawful right to be in the location

+- lawful access to the item

+Plain View Seizures, Continued

-Probable cause for seizure Even though peace officers need not appear before a magistrate, they still must have enough facts to provide probable cause, that is, a fair probability that the item in plain view is contraband or evidence of a crime.
+Probable cause for seizure

+Even though peace officers need not appear before a magistrate, they still must have enough facts to provide probable cause, that is, a fair probability that the item in plain view is contraband or evidence of a crime.

 The incriminating character of the item must also be immediately apparent to the officer.

-NOTE: Officers may use all of their senses, not just sight, to obtain probable cause.
+Officers may use all of their senses, not just sight, to obtain probable cause.
 The plain view doctrine, therefore, can also include items they can smell, hear, or touch from a lawful position.

-Observation from a lawful location Peace officers must have a lawful right to be at the location from which they initially observe the item.
+Observation from a lawful location

+Peace officers must have a lawful right to be at the location from which they initially observe the item.
 That is, the observation must be made from a vantage point that does not violate an individual's reasonable expectation of privacy.

-Public access areas Any area the general public or some members of the public have been given either express or implied permission to be in is considered a public access area .
+Public access areas

+Any area the general public or some members of the public have been given either express or implied permission to be in is considered a public access area.
 Peace officers have the legal right to make observations from any public access area at any time.
-Continued on next page

-Examples Stereo speakers, matching the description of a stolen item, were left on the back seat of a vehicle that was parked in a lot open to general pedestrian traffic.
-The officer's observations were made from the public access area around the car.
+Officers with an arrest warrant were handcuffing the suspect inside a motel room.
+While standing in the doorway the officers saw two cocaine pipes in plain view inside the room.
+The officers were entitled to intrude further into the room to seize the two pipes.
+But they were not entitled to search the remainder of the room on probable cause alone absent a search warrant.
+If officers have the right to seize items in plain view, they also have the right to inspect and photograph those items subject to seizure.

 Contraband was observed in a business that was open to the public.
 The officer's observations from the area were legal since the general public was free to be in the same area.

+Surveillance

-Surveillance It is not a search for peace officers to conduct surveillance of private premises or to follow people who leave the premises, as long as the observations are made from a place where the officer has a right to be.
+It is not a search for peace officers to conduct surveillance of private premises or to follow people who leave the premises, as long as the observations are made from a place where the officer has a right to be.
 Videotaping a suspect's activities is a form of surveillance.
-Continued on next page